Newest to oldest, generally, in descending order:

 Technical report on “An investigation on the Cesium-137 content of soil collected from the Boeing North America, Inc., Employees’ Recreational and Fitness Center in Canoga Park (CA).”

 June 5, 1997:

 DTSC Senior Hazardous Substances Engineering Geologist Phil Chandler’s internal department memorandum that comprehensively outlines environmental contamination at what was then the Hughes Missile Systems Group, Canoga Park Facility.

 Aerospace Cancer Museum of Education, Los Angeles

 This museum and community center is a valuable source of environmental information on Corporate Pointe West Hills which includes over twenty in-depth reports on the property and rare photographs.

 Corporate Pointe at West Hills

-Trammell Crow created this comprehensive website that has voluminous data addressing the issues of radioactive and chemical contamination at the site including environmental FAQs, environmental facts, current environmental status, groundwater status, and an August 7, 2008 letter to the Santa Susana Mountain Area Committee answering environmental questions raised at a West Hills Neighborhood Council meeting on July 30.
+Trammell Crow created this comprehensive website that has voluminous data addressing the issues of radioactive and chemical contamination at the site [2015 – ALL LINKS DEAD AND NO CURRENT WEBSITE INFORMATION] including environmental FAQs, environmental facts, current environmental status, groundwater status, and an August 7, 2008 letter to the Santa Susana Mountain Area Committee answering environmental questions raised at a West Hills Neighborhood Council meeting on July 30.
 On November 14, 2008, the council voted overwhelmingly to recommend to the Los Angeles Department of City Planning that the project have an Environmental Impact Report and unanimously to “to require mitigation of contaminants to the lowest possible levels.”